Read Time: Grab a snack (16 min)

 Because if you understand the flow of a designed narrative, you’ll be able to craft stories that are not only logical but also emotionally resonant which leaves a lasting impact on your readers.

-Last, I am obsessed with investigating the art and craft of storytelling.
+Last, I am obsessed with investigating the art and science of storytelling.
 And my analytical mind enjoys dissecting the anatomy of a three-act structure or plot diagram.
 So I am offering my perspective summarizing eight story designs, each receiving a streamlined plot diagram representation.

 Is Every Plot Diagram Based on the Same Structure?